The “Second Coming” of Hebrews Nine

 The above establishes the context for verse 28 of Hebrews 9.
 A contrast is being made between the high priestly activities in the Mosaic Tabernacle (the type) and the high priestly work of Jesus Christ (the antitype).
 Once the context for verse 28 has been established its meaning becomes irrefutably clear.
 The second appearing of Christ in verse 28 is the antitype of the Old Testament high priest (the type) when he came out of the Holy of Holies of the Mosaic Tabernacle.
 The Old Testament high priest entered into the Holy of Holies on the Day of Atonement.
 This would coincide with Jesus entering into the heavenly Holy of Holies after His resurrection with His blood to complete the salvation of mankind (the antitype).

-With reference to the phrase “and unto them that look for him” in verse 28, this can be understood as meaning that anyone who believed in Christ, and continued to trust in Him alone, (“that look to him”) would not be disappointed in their salvation.
+With reference to the phrase “and unto them that look for him” in verse 28, this can only be understood as meaning that anyone who believed in Christ, and continued to trust in Him alone, (“that look to him”) would not be disappointed in their salvation.

 You may have noticed that I have changed the word “for” to “to” in the phrase “that look to him” above.
 I cite The Interlinear Greek-English New Testament from the Nestle Greek Text, Zondervan, 1976, as a highly reliable support document for my changing of this word.

 The salvation being written of would take place in finality at the Parousia of Christ circa AD 70.
-Christ appeared the first time as Jesus of Nazareth the Messiah who had come to the Jewish nation.
+Christ appeared the first time as Jesus of Nazareth the Messiah who had come for the Jewish nation.
 After His death and resurrection He ascended into the heavenly Holy of Holies with His blood of atonement.
 Later, circa AD 70, He appeared a second time completing the once and for all salvation of all who believe.
 This entire episode directly parallels the activities of the Old Covenant high priest who performed this activity each year on the Day of Atonement by going into the earthly Holy of Holies.
 Christ, who is the anti-type is the fulfillment of this Old Covenant type and has only to do this once and for all!

 “…but now once in the end of the world [age – Old Covenant] hast he [Christ] appeared, to put away sin by the sacrifice of himself” (Hebrews 9:26).